 Wander | Wonder

-This work is the formal exploration of fragments, relics, artifacts, and architectural forms I found myself enraptured by in museums and ruins.
+This work is the formal exploration of fragments, relics, and artifacts that I found myself enraptured by in museums and ruins.
 They were often humble in origin – loom weights, millstones, and crypt-wall bricks – but for me, they were charged with mystery.
 They felt secretive, like they held endless stories but communicated with such quietness that I could not hear.
-Could I speak their formal language, and, in doing so, have access to their secrets?
-The objects I made in response share the common grammar of an inflated curve and at least one line created by a directional change.
+If I spoke their formal language, maybe I could have access to their secrets?
+My objects, made in response, share the common grammar of an inflated curve with an edge that interrupts and changes the direction of the curve.
 The objects and the field they are organized within are roughly composed of the same clay materials in different states.
-I approach each allowing for nuance and variation to come forth.
-To locate quiet differences, I am called to pay attention and allow other thoughts to fade away.
+One is raw, unaltered, and impermanent (clay field) while the other is transformed and permanent (ceramic objects).

-I process my own existence through making; my physical efforts can result in physical objects.
-I internalize the processes and properties of materials that I work with.
-When I make these harmonious forms, I find internal quietude and peace.
-The process becomes a physical mantra to a mental meditation.
-In this installation, I am contextualizing my experience of forming the objects and encountering their sources.
-It is a space of wandering and wondering discovery.
+I process my own existence through making, and I internalize my work's formal properties.
+As I make harmonious forms, I find internal quietude and peace.
+When I produce these objects, I search for a sense of inflation and balance within each.
+Within the gesture of producing multiples I see evidence of an endless searching.
+In multiples, I can discover infinite variety and subtle difference.
+This installation contextualizes my experience of making the forms and encountering their sources: it is a space of wandering and wondering discovery.
 When we wander, our minds are often at rest while our bodies are ambulatory.
 For me, to wander is often also to wonder; both are to go astray into a place unknown.
-This installation provides a space to be enveloped within.
-It offers a place of quiet and contemplation.